Second Wind And Oxygen Debt

 VITAL CAPACITY

 Vital capacity is the maximum amount of air that a person can breathe out of the lungs after maximum breathing.
 It is equal to the addition of inspiratory reserve volume, tidal volume, and expiratory reserve volume.
-The average vital capacity in a healthy person is approximately 4 to 5 liter, it also depends on the height, weight, age, sex, and mass of the person.
+The average vital capacity in a healthy person is approximately 4 to 5 liters, it also depends on the height, weight, age, sex, and mass of the person.
 Vital capacity is about 7 to 9 liters in a professional player or an Olympic player.
 We can find the lung volume with the help of a spirometer.

 • LUNG VOLUME IS CAN BE DIVIDED INTO FOUR PARTS ARE AS FOLLOWS: